-The number of units available for Supported Employment is 7,112 units.
-The unit limit for Day Habilitation Services and Supports and Prevocational Services is 4800.
-When these services are used in combination with Supported Employment, the cumulative total cannot exceed 7,112 units.
+The number of units available for Supported Employment Services in combination with Day Habilitation Services and Prevocational Services is 7,112 units.
 This number of units is the equivalent of 1,778 hours of service per year or on average 7 hours a day for 254 service days.